raganwald/raganwald.github.com/_posts/2015-04-03-left-variadic.md

 tags: JavaScript, noindex
 ---

-A *Variadic* function is a function that is designed to accept a variable number of arguments.
+A *variadic function* is a function that is designed to accept a variable number of arguments.
 (English is about as inconsistent as JavaScript: Functions with a fixed number of arguments can be unary, binary, ternary, and so forth.
 But can they be "variary?"
 No!
 They have to be "variadic.")

 In JavaScript, you can make a right-variadic function by gathering parameters.
 For example: